awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 # AWS::FSx::FileSystem<a name="aws-resource-fsx-filesystem"></a>

-The `AWS::FSx::FileSystem` resource is an Amazon FSx resource type that creates an Amazon FSx file system\.
+The `AWS::FSx::FileSystem` resource is an Amazon FSx resource type that specifies an Amazon FSx file system\.
 You can create any of the following supported file system types:
 + Amazon FSx for Lustre
 + Amazon FSx for NetApp ONTAP
 + Amazon FSx for OpenZFS